Home

 Welcome To Medicine Bow and Mark Warren Books!

-Meet Mark Warren, an award-winning writer and naturalist, composer, novelist, and director of the nationally renowned wilderness school, Medicine Bow.
+Meet Mark Warren, an award-winning writer and naturalist, composer, novelist, and director of the nationally renowned Medicine Bow Wilderness School.

 Medicine Bow is a 35 acre wilderness school tucked into the Chattahoochee National Forest in the mountains of north Georgia near Dahlonega.
 The owner and teacher, Mark Warren, guides his students toward their own unique relationship with nature.